ufs-community/uwtools/docs/sections/user_guide/cli/mode_config.rst

      [2024-01-08T16:57:28]     INFO ---------------------------------------------------------------------
      [2024-01-08T16:57:28]     INFO values:       recipient:  - None + World

-  If additional information is needed, ``--debug`` can be used which will return the stack trace as well.
+  If additional information is needed, ``--debug`` can be used which will return the the stack trace from any unhandled exception as well.

   Note that ``uw`` logs to ``stderr``, so the stream can be redirected: